 You can’t receive from the Universe if you’re too busy holding on to what you should be letting go.

 And while I’m consciously aware of this, it’s still easier said than done.
 But I’m getting better at it (I hope).
 Because I’m tired of holding on to the same emotions, patterns, and thoughts.
 It’s interesting that once we make something a habit, it’s very hard to break.
 But I’m becoming better at catching myself when I begin to spiral down into that pain I’m still holding onto.

 Both the Full Moon in Scorpio and the New Moon in Taurus this month were about letting go and releasing our grip on attachment.
 I see that as another sign from the Universe that this is the lesson I need to learn in this phase of my life.
 I feel like not only do I need to learn to let go of past painful experiences, hurts that I’ll never get an apology for, and people who are never coming back, but I also need to learn to let go of expectations.
 I always say that nothing ever surprises me anymore because while I want certain things to happen in a certain way, the expectation that I have is always that they never do.
 And I feel like I need to let go of this negative way of thinking.
 Because maybe—just maybe—if I want something to happen, expecting that it will happen might actually make it happen.
 (IDK, it works like that right?)

 Anyway, I just need to learn the art of letting go—but not in a way that I don’t care anymore.
 Because I do care intensely about all of it—the losses, the experiences, the people.
 I care about my dreams that haven’t come true yet.
-I just need to learn—and really believe—that when I don’t get something that I want, it wasn’t for me, and that the next thing to come around with be 100x better.
+I just need to learn—and really believe—that when I don’t get something that I want, it wasn’t for me, and that the next thing to come around will be 100x better.